shreyach13/cloudnativeex/Docker/Readme.md

 * To create a docker image of Jenkins
 * Host the docker image locally
-*iii.
-To host the generated Jenkins image into ECR in AWS
+* To host the generated Jenkins image into ECR in AWS

 - [ ] Clone the contents of Docker folder into your local
 - [ ] - Create a Dockerfile with the following: